kevnjs/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Allows more simple connections to components and any state without prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Store is a central globalized state that is accessible from anywhere, which is the source of all information or "truths" in the app actions are descriptions of what "action" you want to take which is sent to the reducer reducers are the "action takers" and and define how it will transform the state from one state to another

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Allows us to create asynchronous actions and changes our action creaters by allowing us to create a thunk function and x amount of logic with multiple action creators dispatched at the same time inside it

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+The most tolerable and simple I would prefer is context api because the logic is the simplest, To get state all I need to do is:
+1. wrap the component in context
+2. get that context by using the useContext hook

+vs redux which is:
+1. create store
+2. create reducer
+3. create actions
+4. mapStateToProps
+5. connect

+time is money and no body got time for that so I enjoy the context api